Eligibility For Financial Aid

 Institutional Scholarship Awarding & Disbursement Policies

 GSON awards Institutional scholarships to recruit and reward students based on many Institutional goals.
 If you have been awarded, and decide not to start your program with us, we may award your Scholarship to another student.
 In order to be eligible for all scholarship disbursements, you must have begun attendance in all classes you were enrolled.
-You must maintain the qualifying renewal GPA of 3.0, and remain in sequence with your original graduating class.
+You must maintain the qualifying renewal GPA, and remain in sequence with your original graduating class.
 If you are unable to meet these criteria, you will forfeit any and all future disbursements.
 If you have unique circumstances that led you to not be able to fulfill these renewal criteria, you are welcome to submit a typed appeal to your Financial Aid Counselor.